Waxaan qoraynaa oon dib uhabeyn ku wadnaa docs oo af-soomaali ku qoran, ka qeybqaadasho raac lifaaqaan...Contribution guidelines

 Control Flow

-Soplang uses indentation (like Python) to define code blocks in control structures:
+Soplang uses indentation to define code blocks in control structures:

 age = 25